upenn-embedded/final-project-website-submission-f25-t31-f25-404-not-found/readme/README.md

 ### 5. Have you achieved some or all of your Hardware Requirements Specification (HRS)?

 We achieve most of them except for the structural integrity.

+1. Show how you collected data and the outcomes.

    Sometimes a wire falls out of the slot and we need to rewire it.
 Since it is still in development, we don't want to solder those yet.
 Once we add the LCD module and reach the bare-metal complexity requirement, we will reinforce that for sure.